StanleyWan/FCND-Controls-CPP/README.md

 # Project Description
-The project mainly to develop controller modules for a drone under [./src/QuadControl.cpp](./src/QuadControl.cpp) file.
-The Controller mainly divides into 3 parts:
+The project is mainly to implement and tune a cascade 3D controller for a drone.
+The cascade 3D controller can be divided into 3 parts:
 <ul>
         <li>Altitude Controller: control the altitude position of a drone. </li>
         <li>Lateral Controller: control the lateral position of a drone.</li>